-- The petitioner should include a copy of the beneficiary’s valid passport.
+- Include a copy of the beneficiary’s valid passport.

 H Classification Supplement to Form I-129

-- You can find the H Classification Supplement on pages 13-14 of Form I-129.
+- You can find the H Classification Supplement beginning on page 15 of Form I-129.

 - In listing previous periods of stay in H or L nonimmigrant classification (question 3), please also include the actual nonimmigrant classification held (such as H-1B or L-1).